86Box/86box.github.io/index.md

 * [86Box Manager Lite](https://github.com/insanemal/86box_manager_py) by [Insanemal](https://github.com/insanemal)
 * [WinBox for 86Box](https://github.com/86Box/WinBox-for-86Box) by Laci bá' (Windows only)

-However, it is also possible to use 86Box on its own with the `--vmpath`/`-P` command line option.
+It is also possible to use 86Box on its own with the `--vmpath`/`-P` command line option.

 Getting started
 ---------------